Hess Philanthropic Fund

 Getting on Their Radar

-Given Marlene Hess's extensive board involvement with major New York institutions, organizations may gain visibility through:
+Given Marlene Hess's extensive board involvement with major New York institutions, organisations may gain visibility through:

-• Board Networks: Marlene Hess serves on multiple prestigious boards including MoMA, American Museum of Natural History, The Metropolitan Opera, New York-Presbyterian Hospital, Lincoln Center Theater, The WNET Group, International Women's Health Coalition, Rockefeller University, and Jazz at Lincoln Center.
-Organizations connected to these institutions or operating in similar sectors may be more likely to come to her attention.
+Board Networks: Marlene Hess serves on multiple prestigious boards including MoMA, American Museum of Natural History, The Metropolitan Opera, New York-Presbyterian Hospital, Lincoln Center Theater, The WNET Group, and Rockefeller University.
+Organisations connected to these institutions or operating in similar sectors may be more likely to come to her attention.

-• New York Philanthropic Community: As a former Managing Director of Global Philanthropic Services at JP Morgan Private Bank and a Living Landmark honoree from the New York Landmarks Conservancy, Marlene Hess is deeply embedded in New York's philanthropic ecosystem.
+New York Philanthropic Community: As a former Managing Director of Global Philanthropic Services at JP Morgan Private Bank and a Living Landmark honouree from the New York Landmarks Conservancy, Marlene Hess is deeply embedded in New York's philanthropic ecosystem.

-• Focus on Excellence: The foundation's support appears directed toward established, high-profile institutions rather than emerging organizations, based on the family's documented patterns of supporting major cultural, educational, and healthcare institutions.
+Focus on Excellence: The foundation's support appears directed towards established, high-profile institutions rather than emerging organisations, based on the family's documented patterns of supporting major cultural, educational, and healthcare institutions.

 Decision Timeline

 Not publicly disclosed.
-As grants are made to preselected organizations, there is no standard application timeline.
+As grants are made to preselected organisations, there is no standard application timeline.

 Success Rates